arpanmukherjee/Facebook-Graph-API-Facility-Management-System/README.md

 # Facility Management System (FMS) IIITD
-In this project me and my partner [Rajshree Khare](https://github.com/rajshreekhare) designed and implemented a [Facility Management System](https://www.iiitd.ac.in/facilities/fms) (FMS) for IIITD, an improved version of our college’s current FMS.
-Our task was to create a high quality software by implementing the advanced OOP concepts.
+In this project me and my partner [Rajshree Khare](https://github.com/rajshreekhare) designed and implemented a [Facility Management System](https://www.iiitd.ac.in/facilities/fms) (FMS) for IIITD, an improved version of our college’s current existing FMS.
+Our task was to create a software by implementing the advanced OOP concepts.

 # Table of contents